Prospective home care workers face certification barriers, audit finds

 The audit recommends the Washington State Department of Health, among other agencies, investigate how many and how often test sites are needed and where they should be located, and look into whether travel expense stipends may work for those in some areas of the state.
 In a response, DOH said it agreed with the recommendation and that it will analyze the costs and viability of adding more test sites.

-Health Secretary Umair Shah and Office of Financial Management Director David Schumacher wrote in a response to the audit that the home care aide credentialing process “has room for improvement.”
+Health Secretary Dr. Umair Shah and Office of Financial Management Director David Schumacher wrote in a response to the audit that the home care aide credentialing process “has room for improvement.”
 But the leaders added that the COVID-19 pandemic posed challenges for every aspect of the process and makes it a challenge to create an improvement plan based on data from the time period.

 Auditor Lori Garretson noted that because of COVID waivers, some caregivers who worked without certification will now need to take the tests.
 That could lead to additional testing needs, or shrink the number of caregivers even more.